CUH Logo

 How successful are dental implants?

-• Implants have a high success rate currently at 80 to 95% over 15 years - in patients with healthy mouths.
+• Implants have a high success rate, currently at 80 to 95% over 15 years in patients with healthy mouths.

 • The success rate is reduced to 80 to 85% over seven years for patients who have gum disease.

-• Over 90% of implants bond successfully to the jaw bone.
+• Over 90% of implants bond successfully to the jawbone.

-• The long-term success rates of implant following healing will be dependent on your ability to maintain and keep your implants meticulously clean with regular follow ups.
+• The long-term success rates of implant following healing will be dependent on your ability to maintain and keep your implants meticulously clean with regular follow-ups.

 How many stages are there to surgery?

-Implant treatment involves two phases:
+Implant treatment involves two phases: the surgical phase and the restorative phase.

-- Restorative phase: This involves taking a mould of the implant onto which the false tooth is attached.
+This involves taking a mould of the implant onto which the false tooth is attached.
 Depending on whether you are having a denture retained on implants, a bridge, or a crown, the restorative procedure will vary and this will also determine the treatment time.

 The total treatment time is usually at least one year from start to finish.